nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

      Because of the continuous memory address range, it is possible to use a single memory region to describe such data block.

    The Secure Domain has access to all the parts of MRAM_11.
-   The Application Core has read and write access to the DFU partition.
+   The application core has read and write access to the DFU partition.
-   The security configuration of this partition follows the TrustZone configuration of the Application Core (Secure if TrustZone is disabled, or Non-Secure if TrustZone is enabled).
+   The security configuration of this partition follows the TrustZone configuration of the application core (Secure if TrustZone is disabled, or Non-Secure if TrustZone is enabled).